johnwr-response/aman-fitness-tracker/LOCAL_NOTES.md

 - Foreground palette (Used typically on text and icons)
 - Background palette (Used typically on backgrounds)

+### Adding Themes with Angular 6 or later
+Edit the styles section in the angular.json file

 # Links
 - Angular Material Setup Docs: https://material.angular.io/guide/getting-started